ecomplus/client/README.md

 ```

 ### searchProduts(term, sort, filter, callback)
 This API uses directly the [Elastic Search API](https://www.elastic.co/guide/en/elasticsearch/reference/current/search.html).
-So everything that is valid for Elastic, is valid here too.
+So everything that is valid for Elastic Search, is valid here too.

-The body that we use is based on the [Request Body Search](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-body.html) from Elastic documentation.
+The body that we use is based on the [Request Body Search](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-body.html) from Elastic Search documentation.

 #### Example
 ```javascript